WilliamNgiam/WilliamNgiam/README.md

 ## Hi there 👋

+I am Dr William Ngiam, currently a Lecturer in the School of Psychology at the University of Adelaide.
+I am a cognitive neuroscientist researching how we represent information in both the mind and brain.
+My lab is called [the Perception, Attention, Learning and Memory Lab or the PALM Lab](https://github.com/PALM-Lab).

+My Github will primarily contain code for cognitive experiments.

 <!--
 **WilliamNgiam/WilliamNgiam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.